Morpheus-An/marslab.github.io.dev/_members/xinyan-chen.md

 email: chenxinyan0914@gmail.com
 ---

 Xinyan is a PhD student enrolled in the 2025 Spring Fall.
+He is currently an AI scientist in SAP, and he was previously mentored by Prof. Yang for his undergraduate FYP project at NTU.
 His research interests include smart sensing and multimodal AI.

 ### Education
 - PhD student, 2024-